ibm-cloud-docs/vmwaresolutions/services/htdc_considerations.md

 The HyTrust DataControl service offers strong encryption with integrated key management to secure workloads throughout their lifecycle.
 The service provides encryption at both the operating system level and at the data level.
 This enables any directory, folder, or file within a workload to be encrypted and decrypted.
 {: shortdesc}

+{{site.data.keyword.vmwaresolutions_full}} offers promotions for some add-on services.
+Promotional pricing offers a number of months free of charge for a service's licenses, if the service has license charges.
+For more information, see [Promotions for VMware Solutions add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-service-promotions).

 The current HyTrust DataControl version that is installed is 5.1.1.
 {:note}

 ## Technical specifications for HyTrust DataControl
 {: #htdc_considerations-specs}

+For information about resource requirements and capacity checking for some services, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 The following components are ordered and included in the HyTrust DataControl service: